 Since 2005, every RM1,000 investment in Axis REIT would’ve turned into RM2,980.
 Including the dividends, every RM1,000 would cumulatively become RM5,200.

 In summary, here is Sophia’s overall performance:

-Singaporeans and foreign investors who are not comfortable with the forex risk are unlikely to be interested in M-REITs as the ringgit continues to weaken over the long run.
+Singaporeans and foreign investors who are not comfortable with forex risk are unlikely to be interested in M-REITs as the ringgit continues to weaken over the long run.
 However, Malaysians are unaffected by this as M-REITs are traded in their home currency.
-So if you’re a Malaysian, M-REITs are still a great option to build consistent streams of passive income.
+So if you’re a Malaysian, M-REITs are still a viable option to build consistent streams of passive income.